-• Project Description: Much-needed updates will allow the city to continue day to day operations during a shut down.
+• Project Description: Much needed updates will allow the city to continue day to day operations during a shut down.
 The software updates will also give the general public the option of remotely processing their requests/transactions that currently must be done in person at City Hall.
-This project continues to progress with launch dates for new software slated to begin in 2023.
+The financials component of this software went live on May 1, 2023.
+Energov and HR/Payroll components are estimated to go live sometime in the next year.